DVM000/DonanaAcousticModel/README.md

 - `analyze-audios-tflite.py`: end-to-end utility to load a trained model in TensorFLow Lite format, producing classification results.

 Same prediction file is produced (`example-predictions.txt`)

+### Notebooks

+- `example-analyze-tflite.ipynb`: example of loading a trained model and evaluate it an audio file, showing classification results.